MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/authentication-flow-in-universal-action-for-adaptive-cards.md

 Authentication flow for OAuth, within the `Action.Execute` protocol, enables authentication within the context of the group chat or channel conversation where the Adaptive Card is shared.

-Bots can respond with login request in response to `Action.Execute` for:
+Bots can respond with sign-in request in response to `Action.Execute` for:

 1. Adaptive Cards sent by bot in a one-on-one chat, group chat or a channel.
 1. Adaptive Cards sent by user via message extension app (backed by bot) in one-on-one chat, group chat or channel.